 Product managers across industries face pressure to continuously improve products to adapt to our changing environment.
-Ideas vary from adding more features, to revising designs, or anticipating customer requirements.
+Ideas vary from adding more features to revising designs or anticipating customer requirements.
 Despite differing opinions on how to win market share, all of the options require data, and IoT can help with that.

 IoT has been helping to increase productivity on the manufacturing plant floor with human-machine interfaces (HMIs) for years.
-Today, with the appropriate IoT strategy, manufacturers can integrate technology into products to harness insights for future improvements, create new revenue streams and build a true customer relationship, not just a transaction.
+Today, with the appropriate IoT strategy, manufacturers can integrate technology into products to capture insights for future improvements, create new revenue streams and build a true customer relationship, not just a transaction.

-Focus on the best solution
+Focus on the Best Solution

 The options for manufacturing products with IoT to gather connected data vary for every industry.
 R&D groups can measure how equipment responds to different temperatures; or, manufacturers can monitor engine conditions for anomalies by installing sensors to send data to a cloud service.
 When using the Losant Enterprise IoT Platform to visualize data from devices, the possibilities are endless.
-What is true for every one, is the exponential value of data collected from the field and the benefit to the customer when an organization creates strategies to respond to it.
+What is true for everyone, is the exponential value of data collected from the field and the benefit to the customer when an organization creates strategies to respond to it.

 A recent Bain study of 1000 enterprises found that those leading in digital transformation grew revenues of 14 percent in three years and more than doubled the performance of enterprises that did not embrace digital transformation in their industries.